junxit/us-congress-bills-110/metadata.md

 - 2008-04-21 — Introduced in Senate
 - 2008-04-21 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S3209)
 - 2008-04-21 — Sponsor introductory remarks on measure.
 (CR S3209)
+- 2008-04-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S3332)
+- 2008-04-23 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3332)
+- 2008-04-23 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3332)
+- 2008-04-23 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3332)